-Restricted - The component of net position that reports the constraints placed on the use of net position by either external parties and/or enabling legislation.
+Restricted-The component of net position that reports the constraints placed on the use of net position by either external parties and/or enabling legislation.

-Unrestricted - The difference between the assets and liabilities that is not reported in Net investment in capital assets and Restricted net position.
+Unrestricted-The difference in assets and liabilities that is not reported in Net investment in capital assets or Restricted net position.